Use This Simple Trading Tool To Profit In 2023

 Moving averages (MAs) are one of the most popular trading tools.
-Their popularity may be due to their simplicity.
+Their popularity with traders is in part due to their simplicity.
 Before there were calculators or computers, a 10-day simple moving average could be found by adding up the last 10 closing prices and moving the decimal point one space to the left.

 1. Exponential Moving Average: Assigns a greater weight to the more recent market action in an effort to be more responsive to changes in the trend.